Azure-Samples/functions-python-web-crawler/README.md

 # Python Web Crawler
-This sample is meant to show how to crawl a website via a Python Azure Function using BeautifulSoup4 and extract specific pieces of information for manipulation/storage.
+This sample shows how to crawl a website via a Python Azure Function using BeautifulSoup4 and extract specific pieces of information for manipulation/storage.

 ## Getting Started